0xSpaceShard/starknet-devnet/page/docs/guide/advancing-time.md

 ## Increase time

-Increases the time offset for each generated block and generate a new block.
+Increases the block timestamp by the provided amount and generates a new block (only possible if there are no pending transactions).
+All subsequent blocks will keep this increment.

 ```
 POST /increase_time